 Rising from the Rubble

 A few months after the flood, Susie and family had replaced drywall and plumbing, removed and rebuilt all the exterior brick, and completed many other initial repairs.
-She was then able to pour her efforts into finishing off her kitchen and master bathroom.
+She was then able to pour her efforts into finishing off her kitchen and main bathroom.

 Recreating a Dream Kitchen

 In the kitchen, they replaced lower cabinets, installed new appliances, replaced countertops, connected plumbing and installed a new sink.

 The lovely, light-filled kitchen got the perfect finishing touch with soft Blinds.com Classic Roman Shades.
 Susie started her shade search by working with Blinds.com designer Danielle and ordering free fabric samples.

 “I can’t tell you how many samples they sent our way.
 Something so wonderful about getting to touch the fabric and see the colors in real life.”